filip-szczepankiewicz/fwf_sequence_tools/siemens/readme.md

 # Siemens impementation for Lund University FWF sequence
 This header extraction is mainly based on the information stored in a Siemens private DICOM tag called CSASeriesHeaderInfo and MrPhoenixProtocol.
+The additional data is stored in a container called 'tFree' of the 'WIPMemBlock.'
 The header extraction is compatible with FWF sequence versions 1.13 and on.
 Please refer to the version list [here](https://github.com/filip-szczepankiewicz/fwf_seq_resources/tree/master/Siemens).

 The header information can be extracted by converting the DICOM files to NIFTI using [dicm2nii by Xiangrui Li](https://github.com/xiangruili/dicm2nii).
 Doing so creates a header structure in MATLAB format.
-Although headers can be extracted directly from the DICOM file, the code in this repository is adapted to be compatible with the dicm2nii .mat header file.
+Although headers can be extracted directly from the DICOM file, the code in this repository is adapted to be compatible with the .mat header file produced by dicm2nii.

+### Warning
+It is currently unknown if the storage container (tFree) should be limited to 128 characters, or if it is 'unlimited.'
+Although this encoding has been used to store thousands of characters in tFree without detected errors on several platforms, it may break convention and cause errors!
+Please use caution!

 ### Example 1
 ```